 A laboratory for science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1143 General Biology II, lecture.
-OPTION: Special sections of this course emphasize field study and must be taken concurrently with BIO 1143-FD lecture (BIO 1141-0F or BIO 1141-1F).
 Two lab hours per week.

 1143 General Biology II Lecture.
-(3): BIO 1141
+(3): Corequisite: BIO 1141

 A lecture course for science majors that reinforces the concepts in 1133 General Biology I, while emphasizing the diversity of life.
 Topics covered include evolution, classification, ecology, detailed consideration of each group of organisms and viruses, study of animals and plants including their basic anatomy and physiology.
-OPTION: Special sections of this course emphasize field study and must be taken concurrently with sections identified as an "F" section, for example, 1141-0F, 1141-1F, etc. Three lecture hours per week.
+Three lecture hours per week.